Where can I get a copy of the Executive Order with the Standards of Conduct for Notaries Public?

 May I notarize a document written in a foreign language?

-Can I be a notary if I am not a citizen of the U.S.?
+May I be appointed as a notary if I am not a citizen of the U.S.?

 Yes.
 Legal U.S. residents who reside or conduct business in Massachusetts may apply for a notarial commission.